 2. Set ourselves up to thrive in the new status quo of how to best close a rental

 It’s crucial to realize that even though coronavirus will have a short-term impact on our ability to conduct business, it may very well create long-term changes that we all must adjust to.
-Luckily, there are significant steps we can take now to put ourselves in a position to prosper.
-Today, we’re going to go through some of the major changes and how we can make the most of our time to prepare to successfully rent homes during this difficult time.
+Luckily, the data for rentals during the COVID-19 pandemic suggests that there is opportunity to still have success.
+Specifically, in the 6 months prior to the shutdown, rental applications was on a decline of about 1.4%.
+During the shutdown however, rental applications increased by 14%.
+So let's go through some of the major changes and how we can make the most of our time to prepare to successfully rent homes during this difficult period.

 1. Rethink Rental Showings